Sum of Measures 1—5 (Total Package)

 |08A - Swaps info_outline|

-(i) April, USD2.19 million - TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases; (ii) April 7, USD0.06 milllion TASF - Regional Project Development Support for the South Asia Subregional Economic Cooperation Operational Plan, 2016–2025; (iii) As of June 19, USD0.59 million (Regular OCR) and USD0.02 million (Cofinanced) - Trade Finance Program (Guarantee) [update]; (iv) May 20, USD0.17 million TASF - Regional Support to Address Outbreak of Coronavirus Disease 2019 and Strengthen Health Systems Preparedness for Communicable Diseases in South Asia; (v) May 26, USD250 million (COL) COVID-19 Active Response and Expenditure Support Program; (vi) June 1, USD0.01 million TASF - REG: Evidence-Based and Strategic Country Knowledge Support (Additional Financing) [update]; (vii) June 11, USD0.80 million TASF - Portfolio Management and Capacity Development for Enhanced Portfolio Performance (Additional Financing) [update].
+(i) April, USD2.19 million - TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases; (ii) April 7, USD0.06 milllion TASF - Regional Project Development Support for the South Asia Subregional Economic Cooperation Operational Plan, 2016–2025; (iii) As of June 19, USD0.68 million [update] (Regular OCR) and USD0.08 million (Cofinanced) - Trade Finance Program (Guarantee); (iv) May 20, USD0.35 million TASF - Regional Support to Address Outbreak of Coronavirus Disease 2019 and Strengthen Health Systems Preparedness for Communicable Diseases in South Asia; (v) May 26, USD250 million (COL) COVID-19 Active Response and Expenditure Support Program; (vi) June 11, USD0.80 million TASF - Portfolio Management and Capacity Development for Enhanced Portfolio Performance (Additional Financing); (vii) June 29, USD3 million COVID-19 Emergency Response under the Asia Pacific Disaster Response Fund; (viii) July 24, USD0.21 million (TASF) Due Diligence and Capacity Development of Trade Finance Program Banks (Subproject 3); (ix) September 4, USD0.13 million TASF - Enhancing Gender Quality Results of South Asia COVID-19 Response [update].

 (i) April 7, The World Bank has approved a fast-track USD29 million COVID-19 Emergency Response and Health Systems Preparedness Project to help Nepal prevent, detect, and respond to the COVID-19 pandemic and strengthen its public health preparedness; (ii) April 14-Oct 13: IMF Catastrophe Containment And Relief Trust-Grant Assistance For Debt Service Relief, SDR2.852 million (SDR0.729/USD); (iii) May 6, The IMF Executive Board approved the disbursement of USD214 million in emergency financing to help Nepal address urgent balance of payments needs created by COVID-19 under the Rapid Credit Facility; (iv) May 21, USD1 million UN COVID-19 Response & Recovery Fund from UNDP; (v) May, USD7.3 million in total assistance from USAID, which includes USD2.5 million in Economic Support Fund to help local governments and disaster-management committees respond to the economic and social impacts of COVID-19, and will provide small grants to the private sector and civisl society organizations to enable economic recovery, mitigate food insecurity, and address the needs of vulnerable populations.
-It also includes USD4.8 million for health assistance that is helping the Nepalese Government to conduct community-level risk-communications, prepare laboratory systems, activate case-finding and surveillance, support technical experts for response and preparedness, and more; (vi) June 2, The World Bank approved a USD100 million Development Policy Credit (DPC) to continue support to the Nepal Government in improving the financial viability and governance of the electricity sector and recovering from the COVID-19 crisis; (vii) June 10, The World Bank approved a USD450 million project to help Nepal improve its roads and set the course for post-COVID-19 economic recovery through greater cross-border trade, more jobs, especially for women, and better road safety; (viii) June 24, The Government of Nepal and the World Bank Board signed a USD100 million Development Policy Credit (DPC) to improve the financial viability and governance of the energy sector and recover from the COVID-19 crisis [update].
+It also includes USD4.8 million for health assistance that is helping the Nepalese Government to conduct community-level risk-communications, prepare laboratory systems, activate case-finding and surveillance, support technical experts for response and preparedness, and more; (vi) June 2, The World Bank Board approved a US100 million Development Policy Credit (DPC) to continue support to the government in improving the financial viability and governance of the electricity sector and recovering from the COVID-19 crisis; On June 24, The USD100 million DPC was signed by the World Bank and the government; (vii) June 10, The World Bank approved a USD450 million project to help Nepal improve its roads and set the course for post-COVID-19 economic recovery through greater cross-border trade, more jobs, especially for women, and better road safety; On July 17, The government and the World Bank signed the USD450 million Financing Agreement; (viii) September 4, The Government of Nepal and the World Bank signed a financing agreement for an additional grant of USD10.85 million to the School Sector Development Program (SSDP) to maintain access to basic education and continued learning for children amid the COVID-19 crisis [update].

 |09 - International Assistance Provided|